AdvaniaSE/PowerShellAdvancedFundamentals/09. Pester/Detailed.md

 1. Test the functions using `Invoke-Pester` with the functions loaded.
 2. Add the tests to `PSAddOne/Test/Unit/PSAddOne.Tests.ps1` and re-build the module from the previous lab using Plaster and `Invoke-Build`.
-3. There is a bug in the code for Add-OneToString where the Regex prevents us from using negative numbers. use Test driven development to solve this bug.
+3. There is a bug in the code for Add-OneToString where the Regex prevents us from using negative numbers.
+    - Use test-driven development to solve this bug.
     - Write a test to verify this bug.

 ```Powershell
 Describe "Add-OneToString" {